-The increase in contributions is primarily related to the SPE contribution in the current year.
+The increase in contributions is primarily related to the SPE contribution from the sale of land in the current year.

-The increase in general government expenses is related to the increase in SPE costs in the current year.
+The increase in transportation is related to the initial year of depreciation on the roads in the current year.

 Capital Assets Activity